django-getpaid/django-getpaid/docs/durable-storage.md

 `getpaid.durable_repository.DjangoDurablePaymentRepository` implements the
 next-major `getpaid_core.durable.DurablePaymentRepository` contract.
-This work was developed against core revision `40474307e0781aea8baeeea3d45217a89579f42c`.
-Published core **3.2.0 does not contain that contract**.
+This work was developed against core revision `f5a8aa4`, including the separate `getpaid_core.recorded_money` API.
+Published core **3.2.0 does not contain these contracts**.
 Installing the released dependencies does not enable this adapter.
 There is no version bump, release, automatic flow selection, or unsafe fallback in this change.